-The GCAC Secretariat will also send a notification of the decision to your Chief Executive (or equivalent) and responsible Minister.
+A copy of the response to submission must be provided by you to your Chief Executive (or equivalent) and responsible Minister.

-You may progress to the next stage of the approval process FINAL ASSET APPROVAL.
+You may progress to the next stage of the approval process FINAL ASSET APPROVAL (asset bundles).

 3. GCAC approval of assets